sophgo/tpu-mlir/docs/developer_manual/source_en/15_qat.rst

    resnet18 qat training output model directory

-The one with _ori in the figure above is the original pt of pytorch model zoo and the transferred onnx file.
-This resnet18_ori.onnx is quantified by PTQ with the tpu-mlir tool chain, and its symmetry and asymmetry quantization accuracy are measured as the baseline and resnet18_mqmoble_cali_table_from_mqbench_sophgo_tpu is the exported quantization parameter file with the following contents(:ref:`r18_qat_cali_table`):
+The resnet18_ori.onnx in the figure above is the original pytorch model transferred onnx file.
+This resnet18_ori.onnx is quantified by PTQ with the tpu-mlir tool chain, and its symmetry and asymmetry quantization accuracy are measured as the baseline and resnet18_cali_table_from_sophgo_mq is the exported quantization parameter file with the following contents(:ref:`r18_qat_cali_table`):

 .. _r18_qat_cali_table:
 .. figure:: ../assets/r18_qat_cali_table.png